What's new in .NET Standard

 Support for Visual Basic

 You can now develop .NET Standard libraries in Visual Basic.
-For Visual Basic developers using Visual Studio 2017 version 15.3 or later with the .NET Core workload installed, Visual Studio now includes a .NET Standard Class Library template.
+Visual Studio 2019 and Visual Studio 2017 version 15.3 or later with the .NET Core workload installed include a .NET Standard Class Library template.
 For Visual Basic developers who use other development tools and environments, you can use the dotnet new command to create a .NET Standard Library project.
 For more information, see the Tooling support for .NET Standard libraries.

 Tooling support for .NET Standard libraries

-With the release of .NET Core 2.0 and .NET Standard 2.0, both Visual Studio 2017 and the .NET Core Command Line Interface (CLI) include tooling support for creating .NET Standard libraries.
+With the release of .NET Core 2.0 and .NET Standard 2.0, both Visual Studio 2017 and the .NET Core CLI include tooling support for creating .NET Standard libraries.

 If you install Visual Studio with the .NET Core cross-platform development workload, you can create a .NET Standard 2.0 library project by using a project template, as the following figure shows: